code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-log-client-server-http-headers-example.md

 It is however still possible to log the client and server HTTP headers by creating a custom `Interceptor` which offers the possibility to add common pre- and postprocessing behavior without the need of modifying the core payload handling code.

-The following example shows how to log the HTTP headers of messages that are being sent/received using Spring-WS, Spring Boot and Maven.
+The following example shows how to log the HTTP headers of messages that are being sent/received using Spring-WS, Spring Boot, and Maven.

 If you want to learn more about Spring WS - head on over to the [Spring WS tutorials page]({{ site.url }}/spring-ws/).
 {: .notice--primary}